GET YOUR KICKS ON ROUTE 66 HISTORIC ROAD WEST DEFINES AMERICA REMAINS A TREASURE TO BE NURTURED AND APPRECIATED…

 Crosley Wagon built from 1939 through 1952 a visionary car with a 4 cylinder engine capable of 30-50miles per gallon<

 For some it was a world of chrome and heavy steel and for others, a world of muscle, those cars were nothing like our cars today, those cars once kicked ass.
 They could move in a 0-70mph world and they ruled.
-Thirty restored muscle-cars, fill Bono’s Route 66 Car Museum in Santa Rosa and many more restored cars from the fifties and sixties show up at other Route 66 roadsides all across the country from Chicago to California.
+Restored muscle-cars fill Bono’s Route 66 Car Museum in Santa Rosa and many more restored cars from the fifties and sixties show up at other Route 66 roadsides all across the country from Chicago to California.

 U.S. Route 66 known as the Main Street of America or the Mother Road or The most famous road in the world was a highway within the U.S. Highway System Route 66 it was established on November 11, 1926.
 One of the original U.S. highways, Route 66 was established on November 11, 1926.
-Sixty-six originally ran from Chicago, Illinois, through Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California, before ending at Los Angeles, covering a total of 2,448 miles.
+Sixty-six originally ran from Chicago, Illinois, through Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California, before ending at the pier in Santa Monica, California covering a total of 2,448 miles.

 Tumacori, New Mexico